Ever shopped from a new online website and felt tremors while entering your credit card details?

 ICICI Bank Virtual Credit Card

 ICICI bank issues a virtual credit card as an add-on card on the cardholder’s primary card.
-The credit limit on the ICICI virtual card is set by the user himself, depending on the limit on his primary card.
+The credit card limit on the ICICI virtual card is set by the user himself, depending on the limit on his primary card.

 - Zero cost card which means the bank does not charge any amount on the issuance of the card